 5. Fees

 University requests a detailed accounting of professional services hours and fees for this SOW.
-University can be invoiced at the end of each month for the hours used.
+Contractor will invoice University at the end of each month for the hours used.
 Note that expenses are not included in the fee estimates (see Assumptions below).